silverstripe/cow/readme.md

 It is normally recommended that you run with `-vvv` verbose flag so that errors can be viewed during release.

-For example, this is what I would run to release `3.1.14-rc1`, assuming there wasn't a 3.1.14 branch and I wanted to create one for the RC release.
+For example, this is what I would run to release `3.1.14-rc1`.

 ```
-cow release 3.1.14-rc1 -vvv --from=3.1.13 --branch-auto
+cow release 3.1.14-rc1 -vvv
 ```

 And once I've checked that all is fine, and am 100% sure that this code is ready to go.